Asymmetric results about graph homomorphisms: Introduction

 Our results on this topic imply that the function $M_{F,H}(\varepsilon)$ can have a wide variety of interesting behaviours, even for very simple graphs $F,H$ such as odd cycles.
 In particular, the following is a consequence of results that we shortly discuss in greater detail. \begin{theorem} Let $\ell \geq 3$ be odd.
 We have that

+\end{theorem} We remark that the trichotomy in \cref{thm:odd cycles} is, to us, quite unexpected.
+While there are a vast number of results in the literature demonstrating that different behaviors hold for triangles than for longer odd cycles, this is the first example we are aware of where there is another ``phase transition'', between cycles of length $7$ and $9$.
+Moreover, the jumps in behaviour are quite drastic, going from linear all the way exponential, and then on to superexponential.

-\end{theorem} The case $\ell=3$ is simply the symmetric case where, as discussed in \eqref{eq:superexp}, superexponential bounds were proved by Fox--Zhao \cite{FZ}.
+We now discuss the statement of \cref{thm:odd cycles} in greater detail.
+The case $\ell=3$ is simply the symmetric case where, as discussed in \eqref{eq:superexp}, superexponential bounds were proved by Fox--Zhao \cite{FZ}.
 However, for $\ell \geq 5$, these results are new.
 In particular, we prove both upper and lower bounds of the form $2^{\poly(1/\varepsilon)}$ when $\ell \in \{5,7\}$, and prove a linear upper bound when $\ell \geq 9$.
 It is not hard to prove, as we do in \cref{prop:poly LB}, that $M_{F,H}(\varepsilon)\geq \Omega((\frac 1\varepsilon)^{\frac 12})$ for all $F,H$ with $H$ non-bipartite\footnote{If $H$ is bipartite then an $H$-hom-free graph has no edges, so trivially $M_{F,H}(\varepsilon) = 1$.}, hence the linear upper bound for $\ell \geq 9$ is also close to best possible.
 Each of these bounds is actually a special case of a more general result, as we now discuss.

 First, we remark that the upper bound on $M_{K_3,C_5}(\varepsilon)$ actually follows from \cref{thm:bounded domination}.
 Indeed, it is not hard to show (as we do in \cref{lem:pull out vtxs}) that from any graph $G$, we may delete at most $\varepsilon \abs G^2$ edges to obtain a graph $G'$ with domination number at most $3/\varepsilon$.
 In particular, this yields an $\varepsilon$-approximate homomorphism from $G$ to a subgraph which has domination number at most $3/\varepsilon$.
 Since $G'$ is also $C_5$-hom-free if $G$ is, we may apply \cref{thm:bounded domination} and obtain that $M_{K_3,C_5}(\varepsilon)\leq 2^{O(1/\varepsilon)}$.
 The same argument shows that $M_{K_3,C_7}(\varepsilon) \leq 2^{O(1/\varepsilon)}$.